 For more on the fallen flag railroads like the Lehigh & New England consider one (or all) of Mike Schafer's Classic American Railroads books (listed below is the first in the series).
 He has published three thus far covering virtually all of the most well known fallen flags.
-I have all three in my collection and highly recommend them, the photography is excellent along with learning a general history of each railroad.
+I have all three in my collection and highly recommend them, the photography is excellent and every railroad is covered in brief albeit thorough detail (included are system maps and, when applicable, notable passenger trains each system operate).
 If you're interested in perhaps purchasing this book please visit the link below which will take you to ordering information through Amazon.com, the trusted online shopping network.

 Check out the website's digital book (E-book), An Atlas To Classic Short Lines, which features system maps and a brief background of 46 different historic railroads.
 To learn more please click on the image below.